stefanDeveloper/heiFIP/README.md

   - [**Authors**](#authors)
 - [**License**](#license)

+## Motivation

+The idea to create heiFIP rose while working with Deep Learning approaches for malware traffic classification.
+Many papers show image representation, however, there is currently no official library to support reproducible data.

 ## Main Features

-- **Header** extraction: tbd.
+- **Different Images**: Currently, we support plain packet to byte representation, and flow to byte representation with one channel each.
+An image is created with same width and height for a quadratic representation.
+  - **Flow Images** converts a set of packets into an image.
+It supports the following modifications:
+    - **Max images dimension** allows you to specify the maximum image dimension.
+If the packet is larger than the specified size, it will cut the remaining pixel.
+    - **Min image dimesion** allows you to specify the minimum image dimension.
+If the packet is smaller than the specified size, it fills the remaining pixel with 0.
+    - **Remove duplicates** allows you to automatically remove same traffic.
+    - **Append** each flow to each other or write each packet to a new row.
+    - **Max packets per flow** allows you to specify the maximum number of packets per flow.
+  - **Packet Image** converts a single packet into an image.
+  - **Bidrectional Images** converts a bidirectional communication to an image.
+- **Header** processing also you to customize header fields of different protocols.
+It aims to remove biasing fields.
   - **IPv4** and **IPv6**: tbd.
   - **TCP** and **UDP**: tbd.
   - **HTTP**: tbd.
   - **DNS**: tbd.
+- **Remove Payload** options allows you to only work on header data.
+- **Fast and flexible**: We rely on [Scapy]() for our image generation and header processing.
 - **Machine learning orientation**: heiFIP aims to make Deep Learning approaches using network data as images reproducible and deployable.
 Using heiFIP as a common framework enables researches to test and verify their models.

 ## Examples